 We recognise that the effective management and monitoring of carbon footprint can reduce operating costs, raise brand profile, create a competitive edge and increase stakeholder value.
 Our carbon footprint is measured in terms of Greenhouse Gas (GHG) emission.
 However, GHG emission is an absolute measure of how much carbon dioxide equivalent (CO2e) is emitted.
-Our GHG emission is predominantly indirect (Scope 2) emission.
-We have insignificant direct (Scope 1) emission, and we do not include the GHG emissions generated by our suppliers (Scope 3).
+Our GHG emission is predominantly indirect emission (Scope 2 as defined by the GHG Protocol).
+We have insignificant direct emission (Scope 1 as defined by the GHG Protocol), and we do not include the GHG emissions generated by our suppliers (Scope 3 as defined by the GHG Protocol).